 The exterior wash station features allows you to do things such as rinse off sand or salt after a swim, rinse off muddy boots, or bathe your pet outside the motorhome.
-The water pump switch is located in the water center panel, inside the rear passenger door.
+The water pump switch is located in the Water Service Center, inside the rear passenger door.